 Set Up a Trust

 A trust will help you care for your special needs child, even after you are gone.
-You can put in your savings and gifts that have been given to your child.
+You can put in your savings and gifts given to your child.
 You can also put in funds from insurance settlements.
 It will be secure, and many types of trusts do not change a child’s eligibility to receive benefits.
 You can still get one set up, even if there isn’t anything to put into it.
 That allows you to make the trust the beneficiary of your life insurance and your entire estate.
 This allows your child to receive your estate while still allowing them to receive federal benefits.

 Appoint a Guardian

 Having a guardian is critical, as it allows your child to receive care if you pass away.
-When you are naming a legal guardian for your child, think about how much time it takes to care for them and choose someone who can commit that amount of time.
+When naming a legal guardian for your child, consider how much time it takes to care for them and choose someone who can commit that amount of time.
 You may want to choose someone who has already bonded with them and has the patience to deal with the child.
 Ask if they can commit to this and ensure they understand it may last well beyond the child’s 18th birthday.

 Have a Trustee